laravel/docs/mail.md

 #### Via The `with` Method:

-If you would like to customize the format of your email's data before it is sent to the template, you may wish to manually pass your data via the `with` method.
-Typically, you will still pass data via the mailable class' constructor; however, you should set this data to `protected` or `private` properties since we do not want the data to be automatically made available to the template.
+If you would like to customize the format of your email's data before it is sent to the template, you may manually pass your data to the view via the `with` method.
+Typically, you will still pass data via the mailable class' constructor; however, you should set this data to `protected` or `private` properties so the data is not automatically made available to the template.
 Then, when calling the `with` method, pass an array of data that you wish to make available to the template:

     <?php